 \subsection{Computational Performance of Distributed Optimization}

 Despite the effectiveness of the proposed formulation to control the load consumption of the community, the proposed formulation is a MILP problem, and it is hard to solve this problem when the number of homes in the community is large.
-Since the main goal of this study is to shape the peak loads observed in residential neighborhoods, the number of participating homes in large neighborhoods can be on the scale of thousands.
-Furthermore, the load consumption plans of the households change dynamically.
-In order to accommodate those changes, we propose re-optimizing the problem before the next time interval starts.
-Hence, an efficient algorithm is required to solve the proposed optimization problem.
+Since the main goal of this study is to maintain a balance between load supply and demand in residential neighborhoods, the number of participating homes in large neighborhoods can be on the scale of thousands.
+Hence, it is essential to design an efficient algorithm to solve the proposed optimization problem.

-Gurobi can optimize the formulated Centralized-IP when the community size is small.
+Gurobi can optimize the formulated Centralized-IP in \eqref{central_ip} when the community size is small.
 However, the optimization time significantly increases for large communities.
 The optimization duration can be shortened by selecting larger optimality gaps for Gurobi.
-The default value of this parameter in Gurobi is $1e^{-4}$, and we increase it to $1e^{-2}$ to see if it helps to decrease the optimization time.
+The default value of this parameter in Gurobi is $1e^{-4}$, and we set it to $1e^{-2}$ in our experiments.
 On the other hand, the parameter $\epsilon$ playing a similar role to the optimality gap of Gurobi is set to $1e^{-3}$ in our algorithm.
 In addition to this, our algorithm has a hyperparameter $\kappa$ controlling the column removal process, and the computational performance of our algorithm can be improved substantially by selecting this parameter carefully.
 By setting $\kappa$ to a large number, we obtain a naive version of our algorithm, which does not remove any column from the problem.
 In addition to this, we obtain two more versions of our algorithm by setting $\kappa$ equal to $5$, and $10$, respectively.
 In order to compare the optimization time of the alternative approaches, we randomly initialize communities with varying number of homes (e.g., $1000$, $3000$, $5000$, and $7000$).
 To decrease the effect of random initialization, we use $5$ different seeds.
 Figure \ref{fig_opt_time} shows the mean optimization time (along with a $95$\% confidence interval) for each algorithm.